 I am originally from NJ (The Beautiful Garden State.)
 I’ve had a lifelong fascination with animals and the outdoors, which led me to study biology and environmental science as an undergraduate.
 Veterinary medicine was a second career for me; I worked in research (mammary carcinogenesis and reproductive toxicology) prior to going back to school to study veterinary medicine.

-I live in Arlington with my husband, son, and cohort of adopted pets.
+I live in Virginia with my husband, son, and cohort of adopted pets.
 In my spare time, I enjoy gardening, cooking, running, and yoga.

 Clinical Areas of Interest

 Trauma, respiratory disease and mechanical ventilation, and critical care nephrology